geekq/workflow-activerecord/README.md

 Workflow library can handle the state persistence fully automatically.
-You only need to define a string field on the table called `workflow_state` and include the workflow mixin in your model class as usual:
+You only need to define a string field on the table called `workflow_state` and require and include the workflow mixin in your model class as usual:

+    require 'workflow'
+    require 'workflow_activerecord'
     class Order < ApplicationRecord
       include WorkflowActiverecord
       workflow do